The Impact Intensive

 Founder's Role

-We look at where your involvement is currently required, where it is compensating for missing structure, and where it would be most valuable if the system were doing its job.
+We look at where your involvement is currently required, where it's compensating for missing structure, and where it would be most valuable if the system were doing its job.

 By the end of the 90-minute session, you’ll have: